sourcenetwork/docs.source.network/docs/query-specification.md

 ---
 sidebar_position: 4
 ---
 # Query Specification

-The purpose of this document is to specify the DefraDB Query language only.
-The intent, design decisions, and other auxiliary information is a secondary objective, and added only if it is needed by the primary specification objective to add context.
-See the DefraDB Design Doc for further details on DefraDB as a whole, and the Query Language beyond the concrete specification, such as implementation details.
+This document specifies the DefraDB Query language.
+Intent, design decisions, and other auxiliary information are added only if needed by the primary specification objective.
+See DefraDB Design Doc for more details.

 ## Query Language Overview